elephantscale/lab-setup/ansible/2-ansible-fundamentals.md

 +----[SHA256]-----+
 ```

+3. Add the key using ssh agent (This should already be done on the lab machines

-3. Although there are conditions that your SSH keys are automatically
+    Although there are conditions that your SSH keys are automatically
     picked up with, it is recommended that you make use of
     [ssh-agent] as this allows you to load multiple keys to
     authenticate against a variety of targets.
 This will be very useful